Message Automation & Protocol Simulation (MAPS™)

-GL’s MAPS™ is enhanced to a High Density version and a special purpose 1U network appliance that is capable of high call intensity (hundreds of calls/sec) and high volume of sustained calls (tens of thousands of simultaneous calls/1U platform).
+MAPS™ HD is an advanced bulk call generator used to simulate high volume calls with traffic.
+It is available as special purpose 1U network appliance that is capable of high call intensity (hundreds of calls/sec) and high volume of sustained calls (tens of thousands of simultaneous calls/1U platform).

 MAPS™ for Wireless Network

 General MAPS™ Features

 - Call Simulation & Control